AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 modeling the geometric and topological structure of spacetime in

-relativistic physics, we suffice with sets of power c 1 , corresponding to the set of real numbers.
+relativistic physics, we suffice with sets of cardinality c1, corresponding to the set of real numbers.
 Some properties of complex so - called fractal

 monsters") are briefly discussed in §3.3,